advancedresearch/the_century_of_satire/chronology.md

 ![Fragment of Odyssey](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ea/Fragment_Odyssee_2245_2.jpg/1024px-Fragment_Odyssee_2245_2.jpg)

-*Papyrus, fragment of the Odyssey (books IX and X), found at Medinet Ghoram (P. Jouguet excavations), 3rd century BC.
+*Papyrus, fragment of the Odyssey (books IX and X), found at Medinet Ghoram (P. Jouguet excavations), 3rd century BCE.
 Oldest preserved manuscript of the Odyssey.
 Institute of Papyrology of the Sorbonne, inv.Sorb.2245.*

 - Written by [Homer](#homer)
 - Copy is held in a portrait of [Calliope](#calliope), one of the [Muses](#muses)